 Apple crisp in clear dish with one serving missing and green apples in background.

 Final Thoughts

-This dessert is perfect for fall and it filled our home with the warm aromas of the season as it was baking.
+This dessert is perfect for fall, and it filled our home with the warm aromas of the season as it was baking.
 It was very quick and easy to make as well.
-I will make this again, possible for Thanksgiving.
+I will make this again, possibly for Thanksgiving.
 I hope you like it, too.
 Let me know if you make it by commenting below.

+Apple crisp in clear dish with one serving missing and green apples in background.